-Acce otable Solutions Perfo Performance Criteria A1.1 Where providing for 4 or more spaces, parking areas (other than for parking located in garages and carports for a dwelling in the General Residential Zone) must be located behind the building line; and P1 The location of car parking and manoeuvring spaces must not be detrimental to the streetscape or the amenity of the surrounding areas, having regard to: A1.2 a) b) the layout of the site and the location of existing buildings; and views into the site from the road and adjoining public spaces; and c) the ability to access the site and the rear of buildings; and d) the layout of car parking in the vicinity; and e) the level of landscaping proposed for the car parking.
+Acceptable Solutions Performance Criteria A1.1 Where providing for 4 or more spaces, parking areas (other than for parking located in garages and carports for a dwelling in the General Residential Zone) must be located behind the building line; and P1 The location of car parking and manoeuvring spaces must not be detrimental to the streetscape or the amenity of the surrounding areas, having regard to: A1.2 Within the general residential zone, provision for turning must not be located within the front setback for residential buildings or multiple dwellings. a) b) the layout of the site and the location of existing buildings; and views into the site from the road and adjoining public spaces; and c) the ability to access the site and the rear of buildings; and d) the layout of car parking in the vicinity; and e) the level of landscaping proposed for the car parking.

-1 1 A2.1 Car mus parking and manoeuvring space st: P2 Car parking and manoeuvring space must: a) have e a gradient of 10% or less; and a) be convenient, safe and efficient to use b) prov ere providing for more than 4 cars, vide for vehicles to enter and exit the in a forward direction; and having regard to matters such as slope, dimensions, layout and the expected number and type of vehicles; and c) have a width of vehicular access no less than prescribed in Table E6.2; and b) provide adequate space to turn within the site unless reversing from the site would not adversely affect the safety and d) mar spac e a combined width of access and noeuvring space adjacent to parking ces not less than as prescribed in le E6.3 where any of the following ly: convenience of users and passing traffic. i) there are three or more car parking spaces; and ii) where parking is more than 30m driving distance from the road; or iii) where the sole vehicle access is to a category 1, 2, 3 or 4 road; and A2.2 2 The layout of car spaces and access ways must be designed in accordance with Australian Standards AS 2890.1 - 2004 Parking Facilities, Part 1: Off Road Car Parking.
+- A2.1 Car parking and manoeuvring space must: - a) have a gradient of 10% or less; and - b) where providing for more than 4 cars, provide for vehicles to enter and exit the site in a forward direction; and - c) have a width of vehicular access no less than prescribed in Table E6.2; and - have a combined width of access and manoeuvring space adjacent to parking spaces not less than as prescribed in Table E6.3 where any of the following apply: - there are three or more car parking spaces; and - ii) where parking is more than 30m driving distance from the road; or - iii) where the sole vehicle access is to a category 1, 2, 3 or 4 road; and - A2.2 The layout of car spaces and access ways must be designed in accordance with Australian Standards AS 2890.1 2004 Parking Facilities, Part 1: Off Road Car Parking.